VivekBezawada/ticket-booking-app/README.md

 # Testing
 - Unit Tests are written for handlers
 - Integration tests / End-To-End tests are written for controllers
-- Instead of using a TEST / STAGING database, Integration tests are being done in PRODUCTION database.
+- Instead of using a TEST / STAGING database, Tests are being done in PRODUCTION database.
-- Before Each Test, the data is cleared out.

 # CI / CD
 - A buildspec.yml file is written for the AWS Code Build